DevVilx/Krunker_Esp.Wall-others/README.md

-# Krunker-Client
+# Krunker_Esp.wall-others
-Not by me:
+Script not by me:
-trying to create it as a bookmark so no more Tampermonkey for school!
+trying to create it as a bookmarklet
+Need Help making it to a bookmarklet
 ________________________________________________________________________
 Usage
-A krunker.io client
+For krunker.io

 _________________________________________________________________________
 Benefits